USS Rainbow: Asiatic Fleet, 1911–1914

 Rainbow shifted from Olongapo to Cavite on 8 October 1912 and served there as temporary flagship for the Commander-in-Chief, Asiatic Fleet (30 October-7 November).
-She departed Cavite on 7 November 1912, bound by way of Woosung, Shanghai, and the Yangtze River to Nanking, China.
-She arrived at Nanking on 20 November and sailed 10 days later to cruise with the American ambassador to the ports of Shanghai, Hong Kong, Swatow, Amoy, and Woosung.
-She departed Woosung on 28 December 1912, investigating the landing facilities at Lingayen Gulf in the Philippines before being repaired at Olongapo in January 1913.
+She departed Cavite on 7 November 1912, bound by way of Wusong, Shanghai, and the Yangtze River to Nanjing, China.
+She arrived at Nanjing on 20 November and sailed 10 days later to cruise with the American ambassador to the ports of Shanghai, Hong Kong, Shantou, Amoy, and Wusong.
+She departed Wusong on 28 December 1912, investigating the landing facilities at Lingayen Gulf in the Philippines before being repaired at Olongapo in January 1913.

 Rainbow shifted from Olongapo to Cavite on 26 January 1913 and remained in the Philippines until 28 March when she again set course for the coast of China.
-She transferred stores and men to Piscataqua (AT-49) at Woosung, then served as a station ship at Shanghai until 4 November 1913.
+She transferred stores and men to Piscataqua (AT-49) at Wusong, then served as a station ship at Shanghai until 4 November 1913.
 After calling at Olongapo, she proceeded to Manila, embarked the Commander-in-Chief for transport to Shanghai, and served there as flagship from 21 December 1913 to 19 January 1914.

 Rainbow resumed station ship duty at Cavite on 22 January 1914.
 She again became temporary flagship of the Commander-in-Chief at Cavite on 1 March 1914, but terminated this duty on 23 March 1914 when she shifted to Olongapo for overhaul, completed on 8 July 1914.
 She departed Manila Bay on 16 July 1914, taking refuge from a storm in Lingayen Gulf the 18th, before proceeding to survey the French Frigate Shoals, Hawaii (7-10 August 1914).
 She arrived at Honolulu 12 August, basing there for further survey work off the French Frigate Shoals until 14 November 1914.
 She then set course for San Francisco, arriving 24 November 1914 and shifting to the Mare Island Navy Yard the following day to prepare for inactivation.
 She decommissioned in the Mare Island Navy Yard on 24 December 1914.